bhuvanksmy/Python_CLI/README.md

 <b>API Endpoint:</b> https://raw.githubusercontent.com/platformps/LoanDataset/main/loan_data.json

 ### 4.1 Created a Python program to GET (consume) data from the above API endpoint for the loan application dataset.
+Used API request.get() method to read the API data(JSON Format) from API endpoint URL.
 ### 4.2 Calculate the status code of the above API endpoint.
 Hint: status code could be 200, 400, 404, 401.
+Successfully read the API data with the status code 200 and verified using response.statuscode.
 ### 4.3 Once Python reads data from the API, utilize PySpark to load data into RDBMS (SQL).
 The table name should be CDW-SAPP_loan_application in the database.
 Note: Use the “creditcard_capstone” database.
+After python reads the API data from endpoit URL with the response code 200, ulilized PySpark and used the user defined function to load the API data into MySQL Database.

 ### 5. Functional Requirements - Data Analysis and Visualization for LOAN Application